-- (i) before the property is purchased: - (A) for a development property, on an 'as and is'

-(B) for all other property, on an 'as is' basis:
+- (i) before the property is purchased:(A) for a development property, on an 'as is' - and 'as if complete' basis; and (B) for all other property, on an 'as is' basis:

-(ii) within two months after the directors form a view that there is a likelihood that there has been a material change in the value of the property.
-All properties are independently valued prior to purchase by any of Centuria's Registered Managed Investment Schemes.
-Centuria Valuation Policy also requires investment properties to be independently valued at least once every 24 months.
-However, in practice, Independent Valuations are generally conducted annually for each of Centuria's registered managed investments schemes or such other times required by a fund's financier.
-Whilst annual valuations are conducted. a further external valuation will be conducted within two months of the directors determining that there is likely to be a material change in the value of the property.
+(ii) within two months after the directors form a view that there is a likelihood that there has been a material change in the value of the property. managed investments schemes or such other times required by a Fund's financier.
+Whilst annual valuations are conducted, a further external valuation will be conducted within two months of the directors determining that there is likely to be a material change in the value of the property.
 This will usually arise where the directors identify a material change during the process of completing a directors' valuation.
 All external valuers engaged to conduct an Independent Valuation must be approved valuers on Centuria's valuation panel and can only be appointed to the panel if they meet criteria in relation to qualifications, experience and independence.
 Centuria's valuation panel is also designed to provide a diversity of valuers.